Clustered Index in SQL Server with Examples

 Notice, the records are sorted in the table in ascending order based on the Id column.
 This is because of the Clustered Index which we created on the Id column.
 The job of Clustered Index in SQL Server is to determine or organized data in either ascending or descending order on the column(s) on which it is created.

 It is not possible to create more than one clustered index in a table in SQL Server.
-The Employee table that we have worked so far has one clustered Index on the Id column which already determines the physical storage order of the data in the table.
+The Employee table that we have worked on so far has one clustered Index on the Id column which already determines the physical storage order of the data in the table.
 Let us try to create another clustered Index on the Salary column and see what happens.
-Let us proof this by executing the following SQL Query.
+Let us prove this by executing the following SQL Query.

 CREATE CLUSTERED INDEX IX_Employee_Salary ON Employee(Salary)